tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 Tht's great for knowing when a build starts, but unfortunately while we can hook a callback when a build ends, the callback does **not** get the test result.

-To get the test result, I had to resort to a little trick: send notiications to file, and use Guard to monitor that file so the results can be read when they change!
+To get the test result, I had to resort to a little trick: send notifications to file, and use Guard to monitor that file so the results can be read when they change!

 [Guard notifications](https://github.com/guard/guard/wiki/System-notifications#file) are send to `.guard_result`: